mickey2143/alx-system_engineering-devops/0x00-shell_basics/README.md

- ##A folder for shell scripting basics
+This directory contains my first shell scripting task on alx